CHLSS

 Sudden Unexpected Infant Death (SUID) and Abusive Head Trauma (AHT) Training

-Each applicant must complete the trainings and verification form, if approved to foster a child age 5 or younger.
+Each applicant must complete the trainings and verification form if approved to foster a child aged 5 years or younger.

 First: Visit the DHS site to complete this training Next: Complete this verification form and submit it to your worker